Thoroughly Modern Millie (song)

 "Thoroughly Modern Millie" is a song composed by Sammy Cahn (lyrics) and Jimmy Van Heusen (music) for the 1967 musical film of the same name, a faux-1920s musical comedy directed by George Roy Hill and produced by Ross Hunter.
 The film starred Julie Andrews, Carol Channing, and Mary Tyler Moore, blending original compositions with period-appropriate standards.

 The song was performed by Julie Andrews, who starred in the film as the titular character.
 Released as a single by Decca Records, it features "Jimmy" as the B-side.
-According to William Ruhlmann of AllMusic, "Thoroughly Modern Millie" is an upbeat, jazzy number that mirrors the film's lighthearted tone.
+The song is an upbeat, jazzy number that mirrors the film's lighthearted tone.
 At the same time the lyrics playfully depict the protagonist's embrace of modernity.
 In 1996, the song, along with the instrumental track "Prelude", was included in Andrews' Rhino compilation album The Best of Julie Andrews: Thoroughly Modern Julie.

 Critical reception

-Cash Box named it a "Pick of the Week", praising the track's upbeat, lighthearted energy and Andrews' ability to bridge pop and middle-of-the-road audiences.
-The publication noted that the A-side's playful, jazz-infused style contrasted effectively with the B-side, "Jimmy", which offered a smoother, more romantic tone.

-Record World echoed this enthusiasm, selecting the song as a "Single Pick of the Week" and later awarding it a "Four Star" rating.
-The two reviews emphasized its "pristine perkiness" and infectious, "jingle-like quality", suggesting it would resonate widely due to its ties to the upcoming film.
-Further reinforcing its reception, Record World described the single as a "darling title ditty", predicting its success with mainstream audiences.

-In his review of the film's soundtrack for Cast Album Reviews, David Barbour awarded just one out of five stars, dismissing it as a "bizarre camp exercise" - yet made sure to highlight that the admittedly catchy title track and the ballad "Jimmy" stood as rare noteworthy moments amidst an album full of questionable choices.
+Cash Box described the track as a "bright, up-tempo, bouncy, light-hearted romp" and its b-side as a "smooth, easy-going romancer".
+Record World selected the song as a "Single Pick of the Week", describing it as a "pristine perkiness", and writing that it "should click with the masses".
+Cast Album Reviews called the song "admittedly catchy.